President of Vietnam: History

 The members of the Council of State were elected by the National Assembly and consisted of a chairman, deputy chairmen, a general secretary and other members.
 Council of State members could not concurrently be members of the Council of Ministers.
 The chairman of the Council of State was concurrently chairman of the National Defense Council (later the National Defense and Security Council) and commander-in-chief of the Vietnam People's Armed Forces.
 The Council of State supervised the works of other institutions, most notably the Council of Ministers, the Supreme People's Organ for Control and the People's Councils at all levels.
 It also presided over the elections of the National Assembly.
 The office of Chairman of the Council of State, the head of state, was abolished in the 1992 Constitution and replaced by the office of President.

 The importance of the president has not remained constant throughout Vietnamese history.
 For instance, while Hồ Chí Minh was ranked as first member of the Politburo, the highest decision-making body in Vietnam, his successor, Tôn Đức Thắng, was a symbolic figure with little power.
 The post of head of state was strengthened in the 1980 Constitution by the appointment of Trường Chinh who was, by order of precedence, the second-highest-ranking member in the Politburo, behind Lê Duẩn.
 The office of president retained the second highest rank in the Politburo order of precedence until Nguyễn Minh Triết was appointed in 2006; he ranked fourth in the Politburo hierarchy.
-The Politburo elected in the aftermath of the 11th National Party Congress (held in January 2011) by the Central Committee elected Trương Tấn Sang, the current president, the first-ranking member of the Politburo.
+The Politburo elected in the aftermath of the 11th National Party Congress (held in January 2011) by the Central Committee elected Trương Tấn Sang as the first-ranking member of the Politburo.
 This was the first time in Vietnamese history where the highest-ranking member of the Politburo does not hold post of either general secretary or chairman (was in existence from 1951 to 1969) of the party.
 Since Trương Tấn Sang is first-ranked member of the Politburo, he is the body's unofficial head.
 Politburo meetings are held regularly; decisions within the Politburo are made through collective decision-making, and policies are only enacted if a majority of Politburo members supports them.